J-C-V/vue-docker-sse-demo/README.md

 4. Open `http://localhost:8080` in your web browser to see the demo

 ## HTTPS
-Certain features (`Geolocation API`, `MediaDevices.getUserMedia()`, ...) are only available in secure contexts (HTTPS). `http://localhost` is treated as an exception though and can be used for local development and testing.
+Certain features (`Geolocation API`, `MediaDevices.getUserMedia()`, `installable PWA` ...) are only available in secure contexts (HTTPS). `http://localhost` is treated as an exception though and can be used for local development and testing.

 ## Debugging on Mobile Devices